Review and Approve Actions

 Most automation tools operate on rigid if/then rules or run fully autonomously.
 The first option is inflexible, the second creates anxiety about what the AI might do unsupervised.

-Rills takes a different approach: AI agents analyze data and propose actions, you approve what makes sense, and over time the system learns your preferences and handles routine decisions automatically while escalating edge cases.
+Rills takes a different approach: AI steps within your workflows handle classification, drafting, and analysis.
+You review and approve before actions execute.
+Over time the system learns your preferences and handles routine cases automatically while escalating edge cases.

 This eliminates "monitoring anxiety" — you're never wondering what your automation is doing or worrying that it made a bad decision.
 You have the final word without constant manual oversight.